thossain89/Professional_Portfolio/Readme.md

   * Typed.
   * Purecounter.

+* Prebuilt Javascript open source packages for easy handling of selectors.

 ```
-### This is the React.js version of the portfolio.
+### This is the ver 2.0 of the portfolio.
 It is made with the options to add more functionality in future.